Interacting Particle Langevin Algorithm for Maximum Marginal Likelihood Estimation: Background and main results

-Recall that our main aim is to show that the sequence $(\theta_n)_{n\geq 1}$ \textit{optimises} $k(\theta)$, in order words $\theta_n$ converges to $\theta^\star$ (which is unique by strong convexity).
-Precisely, we use the following equality and then triangle inequality
+Our main result can be summarised as follows: recall that our main aim is to show that the sequence $(\theta_n)_{n\geq 1}$ \textit{optimises} $k(\theta)$, in other words $\theta_n$ converges to $\bar{\theta}^\star$ (which is unique under our strong convexity assumptions; see Section~\ref{sec: analysis}).
+Using the triangle inequality we obtain the following \textit{splitting} of the optimisation error into three terms

-to arrive at a \textit{splitting} of the optimisation error into three terms which we know how to bound as explained in previous subsections.
+where each term is separately bounded in terms of the key parameters of the problem.
+In particular, the first term is handled via a concentration result about the $\theta$-marginal of the target, the second term is the exponential convergence of the diffusion to the target, and finally the last term is the discretisation error.